AntonioDell/simple-backend/README.md

 Node server will be hosted at localhost:8080 (if you didn't change `/env/dev.env`).

 To inspect docker container startup use `make up-debug` (or `sudo docker-compose --env-file ./env/dev.env -f docker-compose.yml up`).

+Using Visual Studio Code you should be able to start the `Attach to Docker` to have debugging support.

 ## Deploy to prod